YAMJ/skins/bikini/readme.txt

  -  edit yamj3/resources/skins/bikini/My_Library.xml
 	<players>  <!-- is mandatory should be the 1rst line don't skip, modify, delete, .... -->
 	...
-	</players> <!-- is mandatory, shouls be the last line , don't skip, modify, delete, ....don't forget to close -->
+	</players> <!-- is mandatory, should be the last line , don't skip, modify, delete, ....don't forget to close -->
  - 	for each player (player is the device where you want to play the movie) add the following sequence
 	<player>
 		<playername>Name of the Player</playername> <!-- this name is free, it's the one used to select the player inside the skin -->
 		<playeradress>IP_player</playeradress>  <!-- IP of the device / player -->
 		<path> <!-- repeat as long as there is various path used)
-			<sourcepath>drive_letter</sourcepath>  <!-- the target path used when you add a network_share generally it is the lettre_drive used inside the flescanner.cmd  -->
+			<sourcepath>drive_letter</sourcepath>  <!-- the target path used when you add a network_share generally it is the lettre_drive used inside the filescanner.cmd  -->
 			<targetpath>name_of_share</targetpath>  <!-- it's the path of the share device which will be substituate to sourcepath in the order PLAY  -->
 		</path>
 	</player>  <!-- don't forget to close -->